axiswolf/axiswolf.github.io/_posts/2020-10-06-rails_project_recipes.markdown

 >
 > • Follow patterns in the Rails Style Guide and the Ruby Style Guide.

+I'm creating a simple web application using rails to keep track of user recipes and their favorite recipes
+- Only users who wrote the recipe will be allowed to edit or delete
+- You must have an account to create a recipe
+- Any user can favorite a recipe
+- Any user can create a category

 The models for this assignment are:
 - Recipes